ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 ~~~
 {: #interactions title="Below Zero Trust"}

-The interaction model depicted above includes specific time related events from Appendix A of {{I-D.ietf-rats-architecture}}.
+The interaction model depicted above includes specific time related events from Appendix A of {{-rats-arch}}.
 With the identification of these time related events, time duration/interval tracking becomes possible.
 Such duration/interval tracking can become important if the Relying Party cares if too much time has elapsed between the Verifier PoF and Relying Party PoF.
 If too much time has elapsed, perhaps the Attestation Results themselves are no longer trustworthy.